Investigating the amplitude and rotation of the phase spiral in the Milky Way outer disc: The Gaia phase spiral

 The model is robust and capable of fitting spirals even to regions with relatively few stars.
 This is because the quality of the fit is judged by how well the smooth background is made to look like the data, and the spiral perturbation is the way in which it can change this background.
 In Fig.~\ref{fig:bad_example} we show an example of the process when dust severely obscures the sample.
 The figure contains data in the $8 < R / \mathrm{kpc} < 12$, $ 150^\circ < \phi < 155^\circ$, and $2200 < L_Z/$\,kpc\,km\,s$^{-1} < 2400$ ranges.
 The model still produces a reasonable fit and provides the parameters of the phase spiral.
+The residuals shown in the bottom panel display no spiral pattern and have generally low values, further indicating a good fit.